 With repeated sun damage, the skin starts to look dry and wrinkled.
-With excessive sun exposure, all sort of discolorations and rough patches appear that don’t look cute.
-In other words, too much sun weakens your skin and it ends up looking less presentable.
+With excessive sun exposure, all sorts of discolorations and rough patches appear that don’t look cute.
+In other words, too much sun weakens your skin, and it ends up looking less presentable.

 If you are with me on getting regular Botox injections, sunscreen should be the first step in your anti-aging game.
 In a way, a proper sunscreen routine is your ticket to slowing down the development of wrinkles and fine lines.

 Skin discolorations and uneven skin tone are two most-asked questions on the blog — and these are connected to using sunscreen.
 Or, should I say, the discoloration issues could be avoided with a proper sunscreen routine.

 The good news is that it’s never late to start using sunscreen.
-You might need additional procedures and products to reverse the damaging effect of the sun, but at least you will not get new sun spots if you start using sunscreen regularly.
+You might need additional procedures and products to reverse the damaging effect of the sun, but at least you will not get new sunspots if you start using sunscreen regularly.

-The ABCs of SPF
+The ABCs of SPF: Mineral vs Chemical Sunscreen

 Now, when we are on the same page on the importance of using sunscreen, let’s dive into types of sunscreens.
 Generally speaking, there are two types of sunscreens.
 Those that contain mineral ingredients (aka physical sunscreens) and synthetic ones (aka chemical sunscreens).
 Here is a skinny on which sunscreen type is right for you.

-Zinc oxide featured in this formula ensures that your skin receives proper level of protection from a potential sunburn.
+Zinc oxide featured in this formula ensures that your skin receives the proper level of protection from a potential sunburn.
 The formula also helps to calm down the skin prone to irritations and breakouts.

-Synthetic aka chemical sunscreens are a bigger group that consists of over 30 ingredients.
+Synthetic, aka chemical sunscreens, are a bigger group that consists of over 30 ingredients.
 These work by absorbing into the top layers of skin and acting in one out of two possible ways: (1) attracting and bouncing the harmful sun rays, or (2) transforming and “deactivating” UV rays.
 The most common synthetic sunscreen ingredients include octinoxate, oxybenzone, and avobenzone.

 These ingredients absorb deeper into the skin than mineral sunscreens and feature a formula that allows incorporating additional skincare ingredients into the product.
 Since such products work on a deeper level, there is less concern about applying chemical sunscreens precisely.

 Such formulation not only makes the product more versatile when it comes to the sun protection but also allows to incorporate extra ingredients into the formula.
-Such as niacinamide (aka Vitamin B3, one of the best anti-aging ingredients) and lactic acid (helps reduce acne breakouts).
+For instance, niacinamide (aka Vitamin B3, one of the best anti-aging ingredients) and Lactic Acid (helps reduce acne breakouts).

 The SPF Number Game

 When it comes to sunscreens, it’s always a number game, right?
 Over the past years, brands seem to move away from your typical SPF 30 and impress the public with SPF 50, 70, and even 100.
-Does it really matter though what your SPF bottle number say?
+Does it matter though what your SPF bottle number say?

-Yes and no. In a nutshell, you want your sunscreen to protect you long enough so you don’t need to re-apply sunscreen every hour.
-But you don’t want to get into the inflated SPF numbers — oftentimes higher SPF means more ingredients and thus higher risk for skin irritations.
+Yes and no. In a nutshell, you want your sunscreen to protect you long enough, so you don’t need to re-apply sunscreen every hour.
+But you don’t want to get into the inflated SPF numbers.
+Often higher SPF means more ingredients and thus a higher risk for skin irritations.

 I found a fascinating article in The Atlantic calculating how long different SPF numbers protect your skin from the sun.
-The author claims that SPF 80 improves SPF 30 protection just a tiny bit so there is no need to upgrading your sunscreen numbers.
+The author claims that SPF 80 improves SPF 30 protection just a tiny bit, so there is no need to upgrading your sunscreen numbers.
 In a way, anything above SPF 50 is a marketing trick.
 When it comes to SPF, bigger is not always better — and that’s what I also believe in.

 * * * * *

 There you have it: my two cents on sunscreens and sun protection.
 I hope this breakdown answered some of the questions that you might have about SPF.
 Please let me know in the comments if you have any additional questions or concerns.
-I’m always happy to research and share the knowledge with you guys!